-Breathing is inevitably the most important aspect of the singers set of tools.
-So can you take it too seriously?
-Can it become a burden instead of a happy occasion?
-Certainly so!
+It is the most important aspect of the singers set of tools.

 Take a look at this 3 minute video as Jean – an Alexander teacher lets a whispered out-breath convey her joy and freedom click here

 “I see at last if I don’t breathe, I breathe”.
-This quote by a student, taking Alexander lessons, caused her monumental exclamation!
-She discovered her previous effort to breathe had hindered the easiness of it all!
+This is quoted by a student taking Alexander lessons.
+It caused her monumental exclamation!
+Her previous effort to breathe had hindered the easiness of it all!
 Till her discovery!

 Take time to discover the joy of singing again.